 Moving a distillery is a monumental task.
 The new location housed a vintage clothing shop and had to be completely gutted.
 The massive fermentation barrels and specialty equipment had to be moved down the street.
 They had to terminate their old liquor license and apply for a new one.
 They continue to distribute to liquor stores, but operations have been strained during these nine gypsy-like months.

-When we visited earlier this week, it was clear that the company still has a long way to go: The building is still in the works, with casks stacked in different corners and construction materials piled on the concrete floor.
+visited earlier this week, it was clear that the company still has a long way to go: The building is still in the works, with casks stacked in different corners and construction materials piled on the concrete floor.
 But Grossmiller and Eagan know exactly what the space will look like.
 They describe the bar that will face the entrance, the small kitchen, and the rank of coolers.
 The cozy dining room will contain around eight tables, and they will install a patio out front.

 The menu is still coming together, but Grossmiller envisions a mix of pub food and Southern fare.
 “Stuff that pairs well with our spirits,” he says.
 The bar will open first, toward the end of the year, and will specialize in gourmet cocktails and the occasional shot.
 The restaurant should open sometime in 2017.